 Pledge 3: Reducing small boat arrivals by cracking down on smuggling networks

 Small boat arrivals make up around 3-4% of overall immigration.
-The number of people crossing the Channel peaked at around 46,000 in 2022, then fell to 29,000 in 2023.
-The decline was mostly explained by fewer arrivals from Albania.
+In 2024, around 36,800 people arrived in the UK by small boat, 25% more than in 2023.
+The number of people crossing the Channel peaked at around 46,000 in 2022, driven by a large number of arrivals from Albania.

-Another 33,600 people arrived in the UK by small boat in the first 11 months of 2024, more than last year but around a quarter less than in the same period of 2022.
-Over the last few years, numbers have fluctuated up and down for many reasons and it is hard to disentangle the causes.
-The Home Office suggested that a period of unexpectedly calm weather in the Channel played a key role, although it is not clear if weather conditions affect crossings over periods of several months (rather than simply determining their timing in the short run).
+In the last few years, numbers have fluctuated up and down for many reasons and it is hard to disentangle the causes.
+The Home Office suggested that a period of unexpectedly calm weather in the Channel during the autumn of 2024 led to more crossings.
+However, it is not clear if weather conditions can affect crossings over longer periods, rather than simply determining their timing in the short run.

 The Labour government cancelled the Rwanda scheme and promised to reduce crossings by tackling criminal smuggling networks.
-It established a new Border Security Command to coordinate investigations and committed to increase staffing.
-Legislation will be introduced to give the BSC expanded “counterterrorism-style” powers, such as the ability to search people and seize their belongings more easily.
-The government aims to step up cooperation with Europol and other international partners, including by increasing the number of British officers stationed on the continent.
-Like the previous government, the new government has signed deals with other countries, such as a security agreement with Iraq to tackle transnational smuggling gangs.
+It established a Border Security Command to coordinate investigations and committed to increase staffing.
+A new Border Security, Asylum and Immigration Bill has been introduced, in order to give UK authorities expanded powers, such as the ability to search people and seize their belongings more easily.
+The government has also increased cooperation with Europol and other international partners, including by increasing the number of British officers stationed on the continent.
+Like the previous government, the new government has signed deals with other countries, such as security agreements with Iraq and Serbia to tackle transnational smuggling gangs.

-The impact of these new policies remains to be seen.
-While we have official data on how small boat crossings change, it will be very difficult to attribute any increase or decrease to government policy.
+The impact of these new policies remains to be seen, and boat arrivals increased under the first nine months of Labour’s tenure.
+While we have official data on how small boat crossings change, it will be very difficult to attribute any increase or decrease to specific government policies.
 Many external factors can influence arrivals more than government policy.
-These include the weather, social and economic developments in countries of origin, and developments in smuggling networks.
+These include social and economic developments in countries of origin, and developments in smuggling networks.

 Figure 3